Triangulated categories of relative 1-motives: Abstract

 \section{Abstract}

-We construct and study a candidate for the standard motivic $t$-structure on the triangulated category $\DA^1(S,\BQ)$ of relative cohomological $1$-motives with rational coefficients over a noetherian finite dimensional scheme $S$.
-This $t$-structure is defined as a generated $t$-structure, and we show it is non-degenerate.
-We relate its heart $\MM^1(S)$ with Deligne $1$-motives over $S$; in particular, when $S$ is regular, the category of Deligne $1$-motives embeds in $\MM^1(S)$ fully faithfully.
-We also study the inclusion of $\DA^1(S)$ into the larger category $\DA^{\coh}(S)$ of relative cohomological motives on $S$, and prove that its right adjoint $\omega^1$, the motivic Picard functor, preserves compact objects.
+The category $\DA^{1}(S,\BQ)$ of relative cohomological $1$-motives is the localising subcategory of the triangulated category $\DA(S,\BQ)$ of relative Voevodsky motives with rational coefficients over a scheme $S$ which is generated by cohomological motives of curves over $S$.
+We construct and study a candidate for the standard motivic $t$-structure on $\DA^1(S,\BQ)$ (for $S$ noetherian, finite-dimensional and excellent).
+We show this $t$-structure is non-degenerate and relate its heart $\MM^1(S)$ with Deligne $1$-motives over $S$; in particular, when $S$ is regular, the category of Deligne $1$-motives embeds in $\MM^1(S)$ fully faithfully.
+We also study the inclusion of $\DA^1(S)$ into the larger category $\DA^{\coh}(S)$ of relative cohomological motives on $S$, and prove that its right adjoint $\omega^1$ preserves compact objects.